 4 Months Old Baby Care – Useful Tips That Help

-Other prominent development may include developing a close vision and eye-hand coordination, rolling onto his sides, carrying his hands to his mouth, shake toys when holding them in his hands.
+Other prominent developments may include developing close vision and eye-hand coordination, rolling onto his sides, carrying his hands to his mouth, shake toys when holding them in his hands.
 Your baby may begin to give responses to affection like smiling at people or copying the movements and facial expressions of others.
-He could also start babbling and exhibit different emotions like being sad, happy, or irritable.
+He could also start babbling and exhibit different emotions, like being sad, happy, or irritable.
 All of these will need you to take care of the baby slightly differently than before.
 Read on to be prepared for your baby’s requirements.

-How to Take Care of a 4-Month-Old Baby
+How to Take Care of a 4-Month-Old Baby?

 1. Feeding Your Baby